Conduitry/rollup-plugin-svelte-combiner/README.md

 A simple Rollup plugin to allow the script and stylesheet portions of a Svelte component to be stored in separate files.

+## Requirements

+This needs Rollup 0.61+.
+It's the first version that allows transforms to declare additional files that, when edited, trigger a rebuild during a watch.

 ## Usage

 Import `svelteCombiner` in your `rollup.config.js`.
-Place it in your array of Rollup plugins before the main `svelte` plugin.
+Place `svelteCombiner()` in your array of Rollup plugins before the main `svelte` plugin.

 The main file of a component is by default expected to have an `.html` or `.svelte` extension.
 This can be configured by initializing the plugin with `svelteCombiner({ extensions: ['.something', '.another'] })`.
 These should typically be set to the same `extensions` as are passed to the main `svelte` plugin.